EphraimOAgyeman/Data-Analysis-Complete-Tutorials/#1 Introduction to Data Analysis/Readme.md

 ## Steps
-1. Install [python](https://www.python.org/downloads/) on your computer.
+1. Install [python](https://www.python.org/downloads/) on your computer if you are new to python.
+2. Install `pip`
+3. Follow the codes below in your command prompt.

 ```
 # First, verify if you have pip installed.
 In recent versions of Python 3 >=3.4, pip comes preinstalled.
-# If the `pip` command below shows an error, try installing pip from https://pip.pypa.io/en/stable/installing/
+# If the `pip` command below shows an error,

 python --version
 pip --version